-will be serviced on the latter of the two T2 pulses, if the corresponding interrupts are enabled.
+Interrupts occurring in the interval between the rising edges of two consecutive T2 pulses, will be serviced on the latter of the two T2 pulses, if the corresponding interrupts are enabled.
 In the case of simultaneous requests, the following table shows the priority that is applied.
 These can be masked by resetting the EMI bit.

+No. Interrupt Source Vector

+а External interrupt 1 04H

-No. Interrupt Source Vector a Timer counter overflow 08H
+b Timer counter overflow 08H

-The timer counter interrupt request flag (T0F), enable timer counter bit (ET0I), and enable master interrupt bit (EMI) constitute an interrupt control register (INTC) which is located at 0BH in the data memory.
-EMI, ET0I, are used to control the enabling/disabling of interrupts.
+The timer counter interrupt request flag (T0F), external interrupt request (EIF) enable timer counter bit (ET0I), enable external interrupt bit (EEI) and enable master interrupt bit (EMI) constitute an interrupt control register (INTC) which is located at 0BH in the data memory.
+EMI, ET0I and EEI, are used to control the enabling/disabling of interrupts.
 These bits prevent the requested interrupt from being serviced.
 Once the interrupt request flags (T0F) are set, they will remain in the INTC register until the interrupts are serviced or cleared by a software instruction.